gvwilson/sensibleadventures/cloudherd/reboot.md

         *   annoys Noxy for real
     *   at the cloud pen
         *   Noxy says explicitly that you have to touch clouds to mind-speak to them
+        *   one happens to be right there
+            *   Noxy says again that sometimes you have to wait an hour for one to drift over
         *   asks Thokmay to try
         *   explains what it feels like
             *   empty your mind to make room for another's thoughts